Enterprise-Group-Ltd/aws-services-snapshot/README.md

 * Answer the question: "What do we have in this AWS account?"
 * Provide disaster recovery data source capability from account or service deletion or other causes
 * Provide data source capability for account or service clone/backup
+* Create an audit trail of AWS service(s) state

 This utility provides service snapshot functionality unavailable in the AWS console or directly via the AWS CLI API.

 This utility can:

-* Capture the current state of all AWS Services in all regions
+* Capture the current state of selected or all AWS Services in a selected or all AWS regions
 * Write the current service state to JSON files

 This utility produces a summary report listing: